Russ Cargill: No, rats can't be trapped this easily, you're trapped like... carrots.

 - The Crazies (original and remake) follows the destruction of a town because of a toxin developed by the military that was accidentally spilled in the water which drives those exposed to it homicidally insane, the military which has cordoned off the area and is willing to kill anybody who is suspected to be infected, and the scientist that the military has dragged into the hot zone and forced to help find a cure at gunpoint, regardless of the fact that the conditions are terrible.

 - The entirety of Manhattan Island is made into a prison in Escape from New York, and thousands of convicts run around among the ruins preying upon each other.
 The opening scene shows a few convicts trying to circumvent the wall on a raft.
 A gunship helicopter spotlights them and issues one warning to turn back.
-When the response is unsatisfactory, the men and their raft are liquified by gunfire.
+When the response is unsatisfactory, the men and their raft are liquefied by gunfire.
 Given what we see of the city-turned-prison camp during the rest of the film, this might well cross over with another trope entirely.
+The novelization turns this trope even more literal by mentioning the fact the government exploited the fact the city was hit with a massive nerve gas attack to justify blocking off the city to begin with — turning it into a Penitentiary was just the natural evolution of that.

 - Zombi 3D: Following an unintentional infection of a nearby area resulting from the burning of a body infected with Death One, General Morton decides to do a rather messy cleanup.